Maikxx/browser-technologies-1819/README.md

 This project makes use of dirty tricks to maximize browser support through progressive enhancement.
 This project will work with either with or without JavaScript in a very similar fashion.
-This app will not work below IE6, since information and browser support about DOM manipulation is not clear.
+This app might or might not work below IE6, the DOM manipulation guides of these old browsers are so vague it gave me a headache.

 ## Table of Contents